 There are thousands of pyramids scattered across the globe.
 Some are small, only a few meters high, while others are massive, rising towards the sky like a stairway leading into the cosmos.

 Built for various purposes depending on cultures, pyramids are a global phenomenon.
-No matter where we look, we find how ancient cultures erected pyramids throughout the history of civilization.
+No matter where we look, we find how ancient civilizations erected pyramids throughout history.

 The history of Pyramid building in Egypt can be traced back to a period around 2,700 BC when history books tell us that the Third Dynasty reigned over Egypt.
 During the reign of King Djoser, Egypt saw the birth of the first pyramid: the Step Pyramid of Saqqara.